-- 1.1 "COPYRIGHTS" means the common law Copyrights and the U.S. Copyright Registrations for the works described in the attached Exhibit A. - 1.2 "Licensee Products" or "Products" means LICENSEE custom applications and any other product utilizing the USI Software, Data, Copyrighted Works or any portions thereof during the term of this Agreement. - 1.3 "Licensed Software" or "Software" shall mean USI computer programs, data and data files in machine readable object code form for the works listed in Exhibit A and any subsequent updates supplied by USI to LICENSEE pursuant to this Agreement which may be amended from time to time by the parties in writing. - 1.4 "Directions" shall mean visual, verbal, and/or textual representation of a Route, Itinerary and/or Location(s). - 1.5 "Location" shall mean a point such as a longitude/latitude coordinate used to represent a physical location or the placement of a Mobile Unit etc. within the Enhanced Product(s).
-Location may be described in visual, verbal or textual terms. - 1.6 "Map Display" shall mean a visual rendering of any portion of the Product(s) which may display lines, points or polygons that are sourced, in whole or in part, from the Product(s). - 1.7 "Mobile Units" shall mean any mobile assets such as cars, vans, trucks, boats, trailers, buses, personnel, etc., equipped with the mobile component of the AVL Application.
-The mobile units need not be attached to the mobile asset, self-propelled or motorized.
+- 1.1.
+"COPYRIGHTS" means the common law Copyrights and the U.S. Copyright Registrations for the works, as described in the attached Exhibit A - 1.2.
+"LICENSEE Products" or "Products" means custom applications developed by LICENSEE and any other product utilizing the Software, Data, Copyrighted Works or any portions thereof during the term of this Agreement. - 1.3.
+"Licensed Software" or "Software" shall mean USC computer programs, data and data files in machine readable, object code form for the works listed in Exhibit A and any subsequent updates supplied by USC to LICENSEE pursuant to this Agreement, which may be amended from-time-to-time by the parties in writing. - 1.4.
+"Directions" shall mean visual, verbal, and/or textual representation of a Route, Itinerary and/or Location(s). - 1.5.
+"Location" shall mean a point identified by a longitude/latitude coordinate used to represent a physical location or the placement of a Mobile Unit etc. within the Enhanced Product(s).
+Location may be described in visual, verbal or textual terms. - 1.6.
+"Map Display" shall mean a visual rendering of any portion of the Product(s) which may display lines, points or polygons that are sourced, in whole or in part, from the Product(s).

-- 1.8 "Route" shall mean the use of the Enhanced Product(s) to determine a logical means of progression from one Location to another. - 1.9 "Transaction" shall mean a single distinct use of the USI Product to determine Location, Map Display, Route, or convey Directions to a user. - 1.10 "Premier License" shall mean a license to use the Prodcut(s), as incorporated into the Enhanced Products (a) in AVL Applications, Routing, scheduling and dispatch applications or route optimization applications any of which are used for the management of fleets of fifty (50) or more Mobile Units, or (b) the developer receives periodic service fees from Endusers, or (c) the application is delivered over the Internet or is server based. - 1.11 "GDT' shall mean third party data licensed from Geographic Data Technologies, Inc. - 1.12 "Enduser(s)" shall mean purchaser(s) of licenses to use the Enhanced Product for their own use and not with a view to the resale thereof.
-Enduser is further defined as a single, nonconcurrent user of the Enhanced Product.
-The Enhanced Product is to be installed on a specific workstation, or licensed to a named person. - 1.13 "Enhanced Product" shall mean the Product(s) together with the proprietary product(s) and/or service(s) of Licensee described in Attachment A - 1.14 "Map Display" shall mean a visual rendering of any portion of the Product(s) which may display lines, points or polygons that are sourced, in whole or in part, from the Product(s). - 1.15 "Product(s)" shall mean USI's proprietary software and/or databases(s) more particularly described in Attachment A.
+- 1.7.
+"Mobile Units" shall mean any mobile assets such as cars, vans, trucks, boats, trailers, buses, personnel, etc., equipped with the mobile component of the AVL Application.
+The mobile units need not be attached to the mobile asset, or be self-propelled or motorized. - 1.8.
+"Route" shall mean the use of the Enhanced Product(s) to determine a logical means of progression from one Location to another. - 1.9.
+"Transaction" shall mean a single distinct use of the USC Product to determine Location, Map Display, Route, or convey Directions to a user. - 1.10.
+"Premier License" shall mean a license to use the Product(s), as incorporated into the Enhanced Products (a) in AVL Applications, Routing, scheduling and dispatch applications or route optimization applications any of which are used for the management of fleets of twenty five (25) or more Mobile Units, or (b) the developer receives periodic service fees from End Users, or (c) the application is delivered over the Internet or is server based. - 1.11.
+"TANA' or "TANA Data" shall mean third party data licensed by USC from Tele Atlas North America, Inc., as detailed in Exhibit A to this Agreement. - 1.12.
+"Enhanced Product" shall mean the Licensed Software together with any product(s) and/or service(s) provided by the LICENSEE, and using the Licensed Software, or parts thereof. - 1.13.
+"End User(s)" shall mean purchaser(s) of licenses to use the Enhanced Product for their own use and not with a view to the resale thereof.
+End User is further defined as a single, non-concurrent user of the Enhanced Product.
+The Enhanced Product is to be installed on a specific workstation, or licensed to a named person. - 1.14.
+"Product(s)" shall mean USC's proprietary software and/or proprietary format databases(s) more particularly described in Exhibit A, attached to this Agreement.

-2. LICENSE GRANT
+2. GRANT OF LICENSE